 Looking back at that night, I may not remember what my parents were quarreling about, but I’ll always remember that subtle yet clear epiphany about playing a guitar.
 It comforted my brother, and it felt...great.

 I realized what I have been missing.
-As I only focused on improving my techniques and stage performance skills, I overlooked on what’s most important as a guitarist, having a sincere and genuine heart.
-People would be touched when I pour out my heart and express my emotions as I’m playing, giving bigger satisfaction to other people in uncountable ways.
+As I only focused on improving my techniques and stage performance skills, I overlooked on what’s most important as a guitarist; that is to have a sincere and genuine heart.
+People would be touched when I pour out my heart and express my emotions as I play, giving bigger satisfaction to other people in uncountable ways.

-When my close friend is stressed, I would play our favorite Backstreet Boys song and sing them together.
+When my close friend gets stressed, I would play our favorite Backstreet Boys song and sing them together.

 When my school is competing in tournaments, I would encourage and hype them up with Queen’s classic “We Are the Champions” or The Beatles’ “Come Together”.

-I decided to keep this new mindset and use my guitar as an act of expressing myself better and to encourage and motivate other people through different situations.
+I decided to keep this new mindset and use my guitar as an act of expressing myself better, and to encourage and motivate other people through different situations.

 Six months later, I was given the opportunity to perform on Sunday church services for 300+ people.
 I was happy, but not as happy as I thought I would be.
-I don’t need to have huge concerts to move hundreds of thousands of crowd at once; it is more important that I could use my guitar to spread my message and make a positive impact to my closest circle.
+I realized that I don’t need to have huge concerts to move hundreds of thousands of crowd at once; it is more important that I could use my guitar to spread my message and make a positive impact to my closest circle.

 Helping my friends with their homework.
 Singing together with friends and family.
 I now see everything big picture, a process, instead of a series of ambitions to fulfill.